Here we are approaching the half-way mark of the year (we are not there yet), and the ammunition shortage is showing no signs of letting up.

 Like a lot of hunters, I tend to buy the cheapest ammo on the shelf – and that is usually Remington Core-Lokt.
 Over the past 14,,,, 15+ years Core-Lokt is about all that I have bought and shot deer with.
 During that time I have had no complaints.
 There is usually a hole going in and a larger hole going out.

 The guy who shot the doe goes on to talk about Remington Core-Lokt and how he has since switched to Winchester softpoints.
-The rifle the guy used was a 270,,,, I do not remember the exact make or model.
-After talking for a little while, the person who shot the whitetail deer said that he has not been happy with the performance of the Remington Core-Lokt lately and that he felt it may not be expanding like it should.
+The rifle the guy used was a 270,,,, I dont remember the exact make or model.
+After talking for a little while, the person who shot the deer said that he has not been happy with the performance of the Remington Core-Lokt lately and that he felt it may not be expanding like it should.
 So he switched to the Winchester softpoints.

 I can say one thing about the doe that was being skinned, there was a massive amount of bruising, bleeding and tissue damage.
 It was like the whole area where the bullet went through had residual damage to the surrendering tissue.